-He could see the monsters.
-The moment she said it, all the horrors I thought I'd put behind me came flooding back.
+she said it, all the horrors I thought I'd put behind me came flooding back.
 They were real.
 They were real and they'd killed my grandfather.
-"I can see them, too," I told her, whispering it like a secret shame.
+He could see the monsters.
+The moment "I can see them, too," I told her, whispering it like a secret shame.
 Her eyes welled and she embraced me.
 "I knew there was something peculiar about you," she said.
 "And I mean that as the highest compliment."
-I'd always known I was strange.
+I'd always known I was strange I I'd always known I was strange.
 I never dreamed I was peculiar.
 But if I could see things almost no one else could, it explained why Ricky hadn't seen anything in the woods the night my grandfather was killed.
 It explained why everyone thought I was crazy.
-I wasn't crazy or seeing things or having a stress reaction; the panicky twist in my gut whenever they were close-that and the awful sight of them-that was my gift.
-"And you can't see them at all?"
-I asked her.
+I wasn't asked her.